-At a time when many organisations are preparing for a digital future, the issue of business-IT alignment is growing in significance.
-Why?
-Because a gap between IT and the business means a gap between digital strategies, which dramatically reduces their likelihood of success.
+As many Australian organisations are preparing for a digital future, the issue of business-IT alignment is growing in significance.
+This is because a gap between IT and the business means a gap between digital strategies, which dramatically reduces their likelihood of success.

 How did we get here?

 Traditionally, the IT department had total control of technology spending, and the CIO, as the resident IT expert, acted as the gatekeeper of technology procurement.
 Being in this position meant IT had the authority to dictate to the business what its technology needs were, and how they would be met.

 If line of business (LOB) staff were frustrated by the organisation’s technology solutions, they had to put up with it or leave.
 And so the ‘us versus them’ mentality between IT and the business was born.

 Now, things aren’t so black and white in the corporate IT world.
 As the workforce becomes more tech savvy through the course of daily life and consumer technology infiltrates the workplace, IT is being rivalled for technology ownership.

 The ubiquity and accessibility of technology empowers employees who can easily find a solution elsewhere if they don’t like what IT is prescribing.
 And, as increasing numbers of employees are continuing to work from home, the ability to police these individual decisions also diminishes.
 While this decentralisation of IT can drive efficiencies and increase productivity within the business units, it widens the gap between the business and IT.

 Why aligning IT and business for digital strategy matters

 A study conducted by SAP and The Economist Intelligence Unit (EIU) highlighted the impact of this misalignment between IT and the business.
 Their survey of more than 800 IT and business executives showed that digital initiatives were not as effective when they did not include the whole organisation.